 The sweet aroma as you approach the little red-roofed chalet signals fresh pastries straight ahead.
 But these aren’t just any baked goods.
-They’re a giant, deep-fried delicacy called BeaverTails, and they’re as symbolically Canadian as the buck-toothed rodent they’re named after.
+They’re a giant, deep-fried delicacy called BeaverTails, and like the equally popular Nanaimo bar, they’re as symbolically Canadian as the buck-toothed rodent they’re named after.

 BeaverTails can be as national or as local as you want, the latter paying homage to Canada’s regional food specialties.
 In Vancouver and Whistler on the west coast, for example, you can top the deep-fried dough with fresh salmon, cream cheese, and capers.
 At Mont-Tremblant Ski Resort near Montreal, there are steak tails and ham-and-cheese tails, both a tribute to Montreal’s famed smoked deli meats.
 There’s even a decadent lobster tail in the east coast city of Halifax.

 BeaverTails are so iconic they’ve popped up as nods to Canada on television shows like Jeopardy and South Park and in the board game Trivial Pursuit.
 There’s even an ObamaTail, which was created specifically for President Barack Obama during his trip to Ottawa during his first official trip to Canada in 2009.
 For the record, his pastry was topped with cinnamon, sugar, and a large chocolate and maple-syrup-flavored “O.”

 The gooey goodness started in 1978 when Grant Hooker and his wife Pam began selling the classic version of their pastries at a local community fair near Ottawa.
 According to Grant, the recipe came from his German-Canadian grandmother who called them “keekla.”
 He says she would make the treats for breakfast and top them with either sugar and cinnamon, butter and jam, or butter and honey.